fetlang/fetlang/docs/reference/assertiveness.md

 Runtime assertions - intended for unit testing
 ## Operators
 ### assert dominance over
-The `assert dominance over` operator asserts that the rho is over the lho
+Assert that the RHO is greater than the LHO

 Examples:
 `Have Alice assert dominance over Bob`